 One of our friends had suggested Bhutan for our vacation and since this place fit right into our decided days, and budget for travel, we all agreed happily.
 Our excitement grew even more when we were introduced to our travel agent from Yogi Flyingfox Bhutan by TravelTriangle.
 We knew that this was the start of a great adventure!

-You can surely know more about our trip with these details that made our trip a perfect experience with friends.
+You can surely know more about our Bhutan trip in April with these details that made our trip a perfect experience with friends.
 Check this out to know more!

 Trip Type: Friends